September 2009 – A study showed rattlesnake roundups to be depleting populations of eastern diamondbacks in the southeastern United States.

 May 9, 2012 – In response to our petition, the U.S. Fish and Wildlife Service announced that the eastern diamondback rattlesnake might qualify for Endangered Species Act protection.

-January 29, 2013 – When the Service had failed to move forward, the Center filed a formal notice of intent to sue the agency for its failure to protect the eastern diamondback rattlesnake.
+January 29, 2013 – When the Service failed to move forward, the Center filed a formal notice of intent to sue the agency for its failure to protect the eastern diamondback rattlesnake.